PhineasPhreak/dotfiles/configs/emacs/README.md

 **Packages :**

 - Themes :
+  - `spacemacs-theme` : Color theme with a dark and light versions.
   - `atom-one-dark-theme-0.4.0` : An Emacs port of the Atom One Dark theme from Atom.io.

 - Mode :